Tips and Tricks

 For Shell drivers, the cloudshell-shell-core contains a convenient object to manage this scope.
 We pass this helper the context parameter of the driver command:

 Any logging package can be used with CloudShell.
-Quali has a customized logging solution which is thread and process safe, and that organizes logs to different files according to resource and sandboxes.
+Quali has a customized logging solution, which is thread and process safe.
+This package also organizes logs in different files according to resource and sandboxes.
 The Quali logging module is defined in the cloudshell_core package.

 The simplest way to get a hold of a logger object is to use the get_qs_logger module:

 For the default logger, the log_category parameter defines the folder under which logs will be grouped whereas the log_group defines the file.
 The CloudShell convention is to create a folder for each reservation id and a file for each resource name.
 For orchestration scripts, the file name is the environment name.

 You can then use the regular logging level syntax to write messages as a part of the driver package or script flow:

 Only messages which are greater than the log level currently set for the driver will be saved to file.
 For example, if the log level is “info”, only log levels “warning” and “error” apply.